Enumeration formulas for (3, 6)-fullerenes: Mirror symmetry

 \end{enumerate} \end{proposition}

-\begin{proof} $(1) \implies (2)$: Suppose that the trihex can be embedded on the sphere in such a way that a reflection of the sphere induces a graph automorphism.
-Let $(s, b, f)$ be one of the trihex's three signatures.
-By Proposition 3 of \cite{green2024polyhedra}, the mirror image of a trihex with signature $(s, b, f)$ is a trihex with signature $(s, b, s-b-f \pmod {s+1})$.
-So the trihex with signature $(s, b, s-b-f \pmod {s+1})$ also has signature $(s, b, f)$.
-By Theorem 4 of \cite{green2024polyhedra}, the signature $(s, b, s- b - f \pmod {s+1})$ is equivalent to $(s, b, f)$.
+\begin{proof} $(1) \implies (2)$: Suppose that the $(3,6)$-fullerene has mirror symmetry.
+That is, it is equivalent to an embedding on the sphere for which a reflection of the sphere induces a graph automorphism.
+Let $(s, b, f)$ be one of the $(3,6)$-fullerene's three signatures.
+By Proposition 3 of \cite{green2024polyhedra}, the mirror image of a $(3,6)$-fullerene with signature $(s, b, f)$ is a $(3,6)$-fullerene with signature $(s, b, s-b-f )$.
+So the $(3,6)$-fullerene with signature $(s, b, s-b-f )$ also has signature $(s, b, f)$.
+By Theorem 4 of \cite{green2024polyhedra}, the signature $(s, b, s- b - f )$ is equivalent to $(s, b, f)$.

 Clearly $(2) \implies (3)$.